top of page

 The Village Borgo:

 The second borgo we lived in was Borgo Val in the foothills of the Pre-Alps.
 The houses are all in stone, some falling to bits, many abandoned for the cities, others beautifully restored.
 Once, children played amongst the dwellings running the carefree streets in groups and they still do, but much less now.
 When we stumbled upon our house, the rain had washed away a phone number scribbled on a FOR SALE sign tied to the gate stating VENDESI.
 As often happens in Italy, an elderly neighbour peeped out from behind her door and said "Buongiorno."
 She said they'd put the sign up yesterday but it had rained all night.
 She kindly told us who to call and asked if we'd be moving in.
-"Ah," Ornella said wistfully, "How lovely to have children back in the borgo once again."
+"Ah," Lilliana said wistfully, "How lovely to have children back in the borgo once again."

 She'd lived in Borgo Val her entire life but her house now stands empty.